 Saliva drug test kits

-Considered as a less invasive drug screening option in the market, saliva drug test kits are slowly gaining popularity for workplace drug testing.
+Considered as a less invasive drug screening option in the market, saliva or oral drug test kits are slowly gaining popularity for workplace drug testing.
 The procedure is relatively simple and the entire procedure can be done under supervision.
 No food or drink should be taken 10 minutes before the drug screening.

 Drug compounds in saliva have a shorter detection window of approximately 24 hours; hence, saliva drug test kits are the closest fit-for-work test for employees prior to commencing work.